apache/yunikorn-site/docs/performance/performance_tutorial.md

 #### Api-Server

-In Api-Server, we need to modify two parameters: `max-mutating-requests-inflight` and `max-requests-inflight`.
-Those two parameters represent the api request bandwidth, cause we will apply large amount of pod request, so we need to increase those two parameters.
+In the Kubernetes API server, we need to modify two parameters: `max-mutating-requests-inflight` and `max-requests-inflight`.
+Those two parameters represent the API request bandwidth.
+Because we will generate a large amount of pod request, we need to increase those two parameters.
 Modify `/etc/kubernetes/manifest/kube-apiserver.yaml`:

 ```
 --max-mutating-requests-inflight=3000